zhendrikse/tdd/tdd-katas/game-of-life/game-of-life-java/README.md

 - A living cell dies if it _has less than two_ living neighbours
 - A living cell dies if it _has more than three_ living neighbours

-The predicates are easily destilled from these game rules: they are written in italics!
+The predicates are easily distilled from these game rules: they are written in italics!